-This statement sets out West Lothian Council's determination in accordance with Section 10(1) of the Environmental Assessment (Scotland) Act 2005 on whether or not a Strategic Environmental Assessment (SEA) is required for Planning Guidance (PG) - Planning for Nature : Development Management and Wildlife.
+This statement sets out West Lothian Council's determination in accordance with Section 10(1) of the Environmental Assessment (Scotland) Act 2005 on whether or not a Strategic Environmental Assessment (SEA) is required for Planning Guidance (PG) - Mobile Snack Bars.

 Screening is the first stage in the SEA process.
-The purpose of screening is to establish whether or not a Plan, Programme or Strategies (PPS) will have significant environmental effects.
-Screening takes the form of a formal submission, where the responsible authority (the Council) seeks the views of the following Consultation Authorities on whether a PPS is likely to have significant environmental effects and therefore whether a SEA is required:
+The purpose of screening is to establish whether or not a Plan, Programme or Strategies (PPS), will have significant environmental effects.
+Screening takes the form of a formal submission, where the responsible authority (the Council), seeks the views of the following Consultation Authorities on whether a PPS is likely to have significant environmental effects and therefore whether a SEA is required: